-Participants will cultivate skills that accelerate their ability to bring social impact ideas to life by exploring the environmental, economic, social and educational contours of Osakimijima, Japan.
+Participants cultivated skills that accelerate their ability to bring social impact ideas to life by exploring the environmental, economic, social and educational contours of Osakimijima, Japan.

-During the field experience participants will be working in cross cultural teams to co-design and develop ideas connected to re-imagining the future of global and local education and ecological systems.
-Field participants will have an option to continue learning in the 2016 DSIL Virtual Classroom and qualify for a certificate granted by the CEE at the UN University for Peace and Conflict Studies.
+During the field experience participants worked in cross cultural teams to co-design and develop ideas connected to re-imagining the future of global and local education and ecological systems.
+Field participants also had the option to continue learning in the 2016 DSIL Virtual Classroom and qualify for a certificate granted by the CEE at the UN University for Peace and Conflict Studies.